 Short-Term or limited duration plans have smaller benefits but generally have less conservative underwriting requirements.
 They will also consider new applicants at older ages, and they generally use the same trigger for benefits as traditional tax-qualified plans utilize.

-Asset-based or so-called "hybrid" policies are now also popular with some people.
+Asset-based or so-called "hybrid" policies are now a popular option for some people.
 These are life insurance or annuity policies with a rider for long-term care services, and some policies are just an acceleration of the death benefit.

-Asset-based 'hybrid' policies fall into either a Section 7702B policy or a 101(g) policy.
+Asset-based 'hybrid' policies are regulated under federal law under Section 7702(b) or Section 101(g).
 Generally, you want to avoid a policy with a Section 101(g) chronic illness rider when planning long-term care.

 Insurance policies that fall under Section 101(g) cannot, by law, use the term "long-term care," although many agents will inappropriately call these plans "long-term care."